dm20/IoT-Light-System/README.md

 # iOT-Light-System
-These programs are used to interface with an HC-05 Bluetooth module.
+These programs are used to interface with an HC-05 Bluetooth module and Arduino Uno.

-The GUI rendered in Processing sends commands to the HC-05, which then transmits the data to the Arduino for the purpose of driving an LED.
+The GUI created in Processing sends commands to the HC-05, which then transmits the data to the Arduino for the purpose of driving an LED.